DmitriiK/DEZC-FinalProject/README.md

 ## Objectives:
  - Create a datewarehouse for storing of data, related to realty market in Turkey
  - Create a system, that will refresh the data in this DW on periodic basis.
- - Calculate new geo-spatial attributes for realty objects in DWH, like "Distance to the sea cost" (Currently works for Antaly only)
+ - Calculate new geospatial attributes for realty objects in DWH, like "Distance to the sea cost" (Currently works for Antaly only)
  - Create dashboard for visualisation of the data in DWH
- - Usinig spatial interpolation, calculate a 2-D distibution  of prices of squre meter.
+ - Using of  spatial interpolation, calculate a 2-D distribution  of prices of square meter.
 The output of that process is some raster picture, that can be overlayed to Google Maps

 ## What technologies are being used?